Station Cloud HelpHelp Center

 # Once mounted, you can access and manage NAS files under /mnt/samba_share

-Prev: How to Create a Local Share for Other Users?
+Prev: How to Access PocketCloud Files via NFS?
 Next: How to Access PocketCloud Files via WebDAV?

 • Enable Samba